DDS Output

 Summary:

-the 20log(N) improvement at the DDS output.
-Further investigation is required.
+improvement at the DDS output.
+Further investigation is

 internal reference multiplier unfortunately limits phase noise performance past 100 Hz